Stekeblad/Stekeblads-Video-Uploader/src/main/java/io/github/stekeblad/videouploader/allTheTodos.md

 #### Right now
 - Bugs and small things (there is always bugs and small things...)
-- YouTube data layer class for collecting logic related to the API and performing better error handling
-  - Catch and show or handle token revoked exceptions that happen after log out
-  - When updating playlist, use ID instead of name when looking at old playlists and deciding if they should be visible or not (playlists can be renamed, but ID is always the same.)
 - Both playlists and categories should internally be referenced by ID.
   The IDs should also be saved in preset save files etc. instead of the name.